neworldwebsites/Javascript-Algorithms/README.md

 > [Visit Portofolio here](https://projets.neworldwebsites.fr/)

-    Objective is to use all the basic knowledges to resolve problems.
+    21 Objectives are to use all the basic knowledges to resolve problems.

 ![Snowball](https://neworldwebsites.fr/cdn/img/algorithm.png)